Route optimization is the quickest and easiest way for a last-mile delivery business to get more efficient routes and cut costs.

 Traffic considerations

-Clean Clusters
+Clean clusters

 Algorithms vs humans in route optimization

-Perils of manual route planning
+Why manual route planning is a problem

 Richard Seymour is the Managing Director of Mount Zero Olives, an Australian business producing high-quality olive oil.
 For many years, they relied on tribal knowledge to plan delivery routes, but Richard recognized the problem when that process failed.